QuTech-Delft/cQASM-spec/README.md

-    floor   a -> b          # Round a down to nearest integer, write to b ceil    a -> b          # Round a up to nearest integer, write to b round   a -> b          # Round a to nearest integer (tie to even), write to b
+    floor   a -> b          # Round a down to nearest integer, write to b ceil    a -> b          # Round a up to nearest integer, write to b round   a -> b          # Round a to nearest integer (tie to even), write to b rand    a               # Set a to a uniformly distributed number in [0, 1)

 The instructions operating on only a single value can also be written with a single operand, without the arrow, for in-place modification: